Goodbye's

 Mum, at 0200 hours, had the whole crew on deck, looking at the lights of her "hometown".
 She'd left there 21 years earlier as a new bride.
 But her family would have to wait till daylight.
 So Franda II spent the remainder of the night docked alongside a dredge.
 Barbara had successfully navigated Franda II here to Gisborne.
 However, it was all coastal navigation, so the real test for her was yet to come.

-We didn't visit mums parents very often.
+We didn't visit Mum's parents very often.
 They lived about 750km away, over twelve hours of driving, and with the farm, Dad had trouble getting away.
 Money was scarce, making the cost of the drive prohibitive.
 Also, the four kids arguing in the back seats didn't make it enjoyable for the drivers.
 However, my grandparents would visit us at least once a year, and when Dad first bought the farm, they were regular helpers.
-Grandpa being a carpenter, turned the barn into a house with extensions.
+Grandpa, being a carpenter, turned the barn into a house with extensions.

-Unbeknown to me, my grandfather was dying of cancer, so it was farewell.
+Unbeknownst to me, my grandfather was dying of cancer, so it was farewell.
 However, Grandpa did not want his eldest daughter to delay her travels, so he encouraged her to take her family sailing.

 Although the forecast was poor, our time had come.
 We needed to leave New Zealand to start our 5-year circumnavigation of the globe.